What's the difference between the shell and a terminal?

 A terminal, or terminal emulator to give it its full name, is a program that provides access to a text-terminal/command-line interface.

-Thus an operating systems graphical shell cam present a terminal emulator window through which you can interact with the OS’ command-line shell.
+Thus an operating system can expose a shell directly, or through a graphical shell can present a terminal emulator window through which you can interact with the OS’ command-line shell.

 See also: Shells are Two Things by Fernando Borretti